Ark (novel): Plot summary

 9 years later, they arrive and discover that Earth II is sub-optimal: its high axial tilt creates temperature extremes on either side of its equator, making minimal land livable.
 It is also poor in minerals, presumably exhausted by a previous civilisation that left ruined buildings behind.
 The crew are of three minds over what to do next: Wilson, Holle, and Grace join a majority deciding to push on to "Earth III", which is 30 years' travel away in the constellation of Lepus.
 Kelly leads a group returning to Earth while a minority colonises Earth II.
 Once the colonists land, the remaining passengers split up the ship's two hulls, and the warp drive to go their separate ways, losing simulated gravity in the process.

 When Kelly's group water land on the flooded Earth, they make radio contact with scientist Thandie Jones, who discovered the cause of the flooding in Flood.
-She, in turn, contacts Edward Kenzie, who despatches a submarine to take them to Ark Two, which turns out to be an underwater habitat powered by the geothermal heat of Yellowstone.
+She, in turn, contacts Edward Kenzie, who dispatches a submarine to take them to Ark Two, which turns out to be an underwater habitat powered by the geothermal heat of Yellowstone.
 Edward berates his daughter for failing him, and Kelly learns that former Candidate Don Meisel and Ground Control commander Gordo Alonzo have both died battling angry displaced persons.
 She awkwardly reunites with her estranged son and her lover from her Academy days.
 Edward hopes to eventually colonise the Earth's mantle with a race of genetically modified humans.
 (Baxter had explored a similar idea in the novel Flux).

 Meanwhile, the situation in Holle's hull deteriorates as Wilson leads a corrupt gang with his Illegal henchmen.
 Kelly had kidnapped the ship's only doctor, so Zane is no longer undergoing therapy and spreads rumours that the ship is a virtual reality simulation.
 The shipborn children, having never seen Earth for themselves, believe him and start a mutiny.
 Hoping to reveal the ship to be a simulation, they remove a metal plate from the hull, causing an uncontrolled decompression which kills and injures many passengers.
 Wilson escapes in a landing shuttle, but it has been sabotaged, so he returns to the ship in a space suit while the shuttle disintegrates from the warp drive's gravitational effects.
 A despondent Zane later commits suicide.